 Usually, a harness is shipped within five business days, and delivery time will depend on where it’s being shipped to.
 I also ship internationally.

 Well, you’ve heard it from the man himself!
 Anthony Turco and his Ampturco Guitar Werks can help improve your guitar tone in as little as five days.
 He’ll work with you on any wiring harness you need, as well as any customization.
 No more hunting down hard to find schematics, or soldering hard to see wires.
 Anthony can fix your amps and pedals as well.
-Just give him a call at (570) 762-0391, or his Facebook page.
+Just give him a call at (570) 762-0391, or contact his Facebook page.